Attention Johns Hopkins US Family Health Plan Members

 Here are some other important announcements and reminders:

-- You will soon receive a new member ID card as a result of this pharmacy network change.
-Please begin using this new ID card once you receive it.
+- You should have received a new member ID card as a result of this pharmacy network change.
+Please use the new card and discard the old one.
+If you have not received your new card, contact [best number].

-- We will end our partnership with Rite Aid in the coming months.
-Before Rite Aid leaves our network, we will contact you if you are still using Rite Aid for your prescriptions.
-We will help you find a convenient Walgreens.
+- We will end our partnership with Rite Aid on 12/31/2018.
+Before this date, if you are still using Rite Aid for your prescriptions, we will contact you to help you find a convenient Walgreens.

 Again, we have added all Walgreens pharmacies to your network, and you may begin using any Walgreens on July 1.
 Remember that hundreds of former Rite Aids that converted to Walgreens are included—these stores may still have Rite Aid signage.